robig/stlab/readme.txt

    - Incoming commands (preset change, save preset)
    - Poll for device availability, program change!
    - MacOS .app
+   - Save & Load (single) presents to/from file

 Planned for Version 1.0:
 - Preset list (request from and save to device)